 Big and beefy.
-Smoked beef ribs might just deliver the best beef taste of all.
+Tender smoked beef ribs might just deliver the best beef taste of all.
 Not to mention how they conjure up dusty images of lean cowboys riding the range heading back to camp for some smokey campfire chow.
 Now you can smoke these on your own backyard pellet grill or smoker!
 Today we are going to smoke all three types of beef ribs.
 First, let’s explore the different types of beef ribs in more detail.

 A rack of back ribs is often available in your supermarket meat case.
-These ribs are what remains after the butcher removes the prime rib roast.
+These ribs are what remain after the butcher removes the prime rib roast.
 Unfortunately, these ribs do not have much meat left on them – once they are smoked they will be tasty enough but you may be left wanting more.

 This is where it pays to develop a relationship with a good butcher.
 Ask him for a bone-in prime rib roast.
 Then request that he remove the prime rib roast while leaving a few extra inches of meat on the ribs.
 Now you have a beautiful prime rib roast for Sunday dinner and some big, meaty back ribs ready for the smoker.